October 11, 2013

 Pioneering in Michigan

 According to the Bureau of Justice Assistance (BJA), registration rates for state PDMPs are exceedingly low, with the number of registered users typically ranging from 5% to 39% of potential authorized users within most states.
 This consistently low usage rate presents a major problem for states interested in curtailing the problems associated with rampant prescription drug abuse.
 The small percentage of healthcare providers that are currently using PDMPs also runs in stark contrast with the much larger percentage of healthcare providers that are currently using EHRs, EMRs, or e-prescribing solutions.
-The question for many lawmakers, public health experts, and medical decision makers that are concerned about this problem has subsequently become: How is it possible to get healthcare professionals to begin using PDMPs with the same regularity that they are using other healthcare IT solutions?
+The question for many lawmakers, public health experts, and medical decision-makers that are concerned about this problem has subsequently become: How is it possible to get healthcare professionals to begin using PDMPs with the same regularity that they are using other healthcare IT solutions?

 Last year, DrFirst participated in a pilot program with the State of Michigan to demonstrate the value of linking PDMP access within an e-prescribing application, in order to enhance efficiency and workflow.
 The results of the program were very promising, demonstrating a significant increase in the percentage of physicians who chose to consult the state’s PDMP prior to prescribing medication to their patients over the duration of the test.

-In addition to greatly increasing the number of physicians who chose to consult the state PDMP during our pilot program, we were also able to demonstrate added clinical benefits that came from directly connecting our e-prescribing/EPCS module with the state’s PDMP.
-Our infrastructure is able to draw from more sources than the state’s PDMP, making the data which physicians received through the pilot program significantly richer and more clinically impactful than the data they would otherwise have been able to gather from merely consulting with the state’s PDMP.
+In addition to greatly increase the number of physicians who chose to consult the state PDMP during our pilot program, we were also able to demonstrate added clinical benefits that came from directly connecting our e-prescribing/EPCS module with the state’s PDMP.
+Our infrastructure is able to draw from more sources than the state’s PDMP, making the data that physicians received through the pilot program significantly richer and more clinically impactful than the data they would otherwise have been able to gather from merely consulting with the state’s PDMP.

 Once the State of Michigan’s PDMP was supplemented with medication history data from our e-prescribing platform, physicians were also able to see controlled substance prescriptions written and filled outside of the State of Michigan.
 Physicians were also able to view an up-to-date list of the legend drugs that the patient was taking which was assembled through input from pharmacy fill data, payer information, and Surescripts—the national clearinghouse used by e-prescribing platforms to submit their prescriptions to pharmacies.
 These benefits demonstrate why other states ought to follow Michigan’s lead and begin experimenting with allowing e-prescribing/EPCS platforms to interface directly with state PDMPs.